• Skip to primary navigation

 Storage and Reheating

 This creamy salmon pasta dish will keep well for 2-3 days in your fridge.
-When it comes to re heating anything with cream sauce, like the creamy chicken pesto pasta or the chicken vodka pasta, I recommend adding a splash of water or stock, before heating in microwave.
+When it comes to re heating anything with cream sauce, I recommend adding a splash of water or stock, before heating in microwave.
 Stir halfway through microwave time.

 Tip: Freezing creamy sauces is not recommended, as they tend to alter in texture, becoming grainy when thawed.
 Additionally, freezing and reheating pasta in a creamy sauce can make the pasta overly soft and lose its desired consistency.